-The use of Arctic Hive will once again be 100% donated to Riding On Insulin so all fundraising dollars above the hard costs per participant will go directly to the organization.
+The use of Arctic Hive is always 100% donated to Riding On Insulin so all fundraising dollars above the hard costs per participant will go directly to the organization.
 These retreats are the ROI version of an annual “gala” — but instead of fancy dresses and tuxedos, we'll be hiking pristine wilderness, trading stories around campfires under the midnight sun, exploring the Brooks Range and much more.
 Since the venue is donated, registration dollars — whether you choose to pay in full or fundraise your fee — will pay for the minimal costs of the program (transportation, food and fuel) and the fundraised portion goes right back into our 1-day ski, snowboard and surf camps.

 In this way, Riding On Insulin can depend less on fluctuating funding in the future, and focus more on what we do best: Empowering those impacted with T1D!